zabbix-tools/libzbxpgsql/_docs/installation.md

 ## From source

-* Download the latest `libzbxpgsql` source tarball
+* Download the latest `libzbxpgsql` source tarball from [SourceForge](https://sourceforge.net/projects/libzbxpgsl/files/sources/)

 * Extract, configure and compile the sources with: